tmechouma/stores-sales-forcasting/README.md

 -  Remove, replace or impute outliers
 -  Correct the text based on Spell check
 -  Correction class Distribution using oversampling, undersampling and Class weighting
+-  Missing values imputation or conditional removal
 -  Correction based on the business rules
 -  Correction based on the modeling logic
 -  Correction based on the temporal logic
 -  Correction based on the spacial logic

 ## 2. Featuring Engineering :

-- Data normalization
+- Data normalization and standardisation
+- Variables transformation if needed (log, binning)
 - Encoding categorical variables (One-Hot, Label Encoding).
 - Remove low-variance features
+- Features categorization
+- Creating new features from existing ones
+- Evaluate need for dimensionality reduction (PCA, umap, t-SNE)
 - Check for highly correlated features
-- Create new features from existing ones
-- Features selection engineering
+- Features selection
-- Evaluate need for dimensionality reduction (PCA, umap, t-SNE)

 ## 3. ML Model Selection :